bioc/PhyloProfileData/README.md

 ```

 For a detailed description of each data set and the belonging data objects
-please see the vignette PhyloProfileData
+please see the vignette PhyloProfileData.

 ```r
 library(PhyloProfileData)